HoangHungBsy/SQL-challenge/README.md

 # SQL-challenge
-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:

-1.Data Modeling

-2.Data Engineering

-3.Data Analysis

-**Data Engineering**
+**Over view**
-Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+I have been tasked by the fictional Pewlett-Hackard company to discover some insights on their employee data from the 1980s and 1990s.
+Using the provided data, I create a data model including an ERD diagram and table schema that includes specific data types, primary keys, foreign keys, and other constraints.
+Data collected from CSVs is then loaded to the SQL database and the following analysis questions are answered using SQL queries:

-Import each CSV file into the corresponding SQL table.

 **Data Analysis**